sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     - > We can encode subsets of the set of positive integers as strings of, say, 5’s and 6’s similar to 35 0/1
     - [Terminating](https://www.cuemath.com/numbers/terminating-decimal/) Decimal Definition
-      > A number has a terminating decimal expansion if the digits after the decimal point terminate or are *finite*
+      > A number has a terminating decimal expansion if the digits after the decimal point terminate or are *finite*@
       - [proof](https://math.stackexchange.com/questions/1404291/whether-a-real-number-is-a-dyadic-rational-iff-its-binary-expansion-terminates#:~:text=A%20real%20number%20is%20a%20dyadic%20rational%20if,if%20its%20binary%20expansion%20terminates.&text=Since%20this%20is%20base%2D2,x%20is%20a%20dyadic%20rational.) where
         1. "if" just use the definition
         2. "only if" uses $|a|\neq+\infin$